 17 To you, my strength, I will sing praises.

-For God is my high tower, the God of my mercy.
+For you, God, are my high tower, the God of my mercy.

 13 Do not withhold correction from a child.

 If you punish him with the rod, he will not die.